martedv/veros_bathymetry_eocene_pliocene/README.md

 # scriptie_bachelor_veros
 Bachelor Thesis Marte Voorneveld.
 On the changes in the atlantic meridonal overturning currents.
+Due to changes in bathymetry over time.

 # Large Files